 Part One contains very important background information that will help you better understand and use the information in this article, Part Two, to support your body in restoring balance for your health and well-being.

 In this article, you’re going to learn about the mental and emotional roots behind the energy disharmonies that impact health and vitality.
 Or in the context of an article about cancer, this is about understanding the emotional roots that create conditions in the physical body that make it more susceptible to manifesting symptoms that Western doctors might diagnose as cancer.

-We’ll get to all of that in just a sec, right after I remind you that Part Three will cover Chinese Reflexology points, Chinese Medicine theory and diet, and healing practices to support your overall health and well-being.
+We’ll get to all of that in just a sec, right after I remind you that Part Three will cover Chinese Reflexology points to support your overall health and well-being.
 Please don’t skip any of the parts of this three-part article because these first two parts create the framework and foundation for understanding how Chinese Reflexology supports the body’s natural healing process.

 When you have this knowledge, you start shifting from being someone who is simply rubbing their feet, to someone who is massaging with the intention to restore balance and vitality.

 Why It’s Important to Understand the Emotional Roots

 Ever notice that some people get cancer, get treated, but then the cancer returns?
 Why?
 Why doesn’t Western medicine focus more on eliminating the root cause of the cancer?
 Is it ignorance?
 Is it complacency?
 Or is it because there isn’t ONE root cause?
 Many variables come into play.
 Even if you were only looking at physical factors such as lifestyle and environment, there would be so many variations for each individual.
 Gender, age, sleep, diet, exercise, ethnicity, lifestyle, etc. etc.